 The best way to undertake these tours is to have a designated driver, who you should shower with praise, free meals, and gifts.
 Regardless, I have designed these tours to usually include no more than three or four breweries before checking into your hotel and then walking to the rest of the locations where you and your designated driver can enjoy yourselves fully.

 For this tour, you’ll visit all of the breweries nestled in the stunningly beautiful San Juan Mountains and Uncompaghre National Forest in South West Colorado.
-This tour encompasses the ten breweries (or twelve if you count the two additional locations) in the towns of Ridgway, Ouray, Silverton, Telluride, and Lake City.
+This tour encompasses the breweries (along with a couple additional locations) in the towns of Ridgway, Ouray, Silverton, Telluride, and Lake City.

 Note: Some may ask why I don’t include the Montrose breweries in this tour since you will be driving through it.
 The main reason is to limit this tour to a three day weekend.
 If you have more time, you can easily add the four Montrose breweries on the Thursday prior to this tour.
 I’ll cover more details about these breweries the upcoming Central Western Colorado tour.